fortesenselabs/mtservices/README.md

 **A. Using another program:**

 1. Open a terminal window (search for "Terminal" or "Command Prompt" on your computer).
-2. Change directory to the "clients/metatrader-py" folder inside the downloaded files.
-3. Type `pip install -r requirements.txt` and press Enter.
+2. Type `pip install -r requirements.txt` and press Enter.
 This installs the needed libraries.
-4. Type `python example.py` and press Enter.
+3. Type `python client_example.py` and press Enter.
 This runs a program that connects to the API.

 **B. Manually (for advanced users)**